Because Jesus has loved us and saved us, we invite and welcome all people to share in meeting, loving, praising and serving God.

 Partnership with Clifton Fairview German Language School

-During the ensuing decades Immanuel continued to flourish and expand.
-The church building underwent several expansions.
 The church remained committed to education with its active Sunday School program and interactions with the University of Cincinnati—including its ongoing relationship with the College-Conservatory of Music.